 Ordering Instructions: Order soon in person or call your local Woolworths

 Samies Seafood Hamilton (there’s also one at Calamvale)

 Samies (formerly Sam’s Seafoods) at Hamilton is priced right at the high end of the fresh seafood market in Brisbane.
 Hold on tight!
 The store is at 33 Remora Road, Hamilton.
+You can pre-order your Christmas seafood online and pick up between 22-24 December.
 Bring your esky!

 Ordering Instructions: There are some pre-made box sets or you can head into the store to make your own selection but get in quick.
 The shop shuts 6pm Christmas Eve.

 Rufus King Seafoods